mi3nts/cloudSkyClassifier/firmware/randomForest/training/readMe.md

 - In completion of the previous command the randon forest module will be written on the Data Set Path.
 On this example it'll write to the following directory:
 ```/media/teamlary/Team_Lary_1/gitGubRepos/data/swimseg/ ```
 - The files named Train_Features.npy, Train_Shapes.npy, Train_Targets.npy, Train_Targets_Shapes.npy will also be written within the same folder.
-- The file directory should now look like as follows.
+- The file directory should now look like as follows:
 ```
 ├── swimseg
 │   ├── GTmaps